TikTok-Ads-Coupon/.github/README.md

 ---

-## 🧱 Repository Maintainers

-**Author:** Pradeep Singh / WPism Deals
-**Last Updated:** 2025-10-21

-Contributions welcome—open an issue if you spot a new tier, window, or regional variant we should add.

----

 ## 📜 Disclosure

 This README contains **affiliate links**.
 If you sign up through our link, we may earn a commission at **no extra cost** to you.
 This supports ongoing verification and updates for the community.